xarta/hmailserver-backup-scripts/README.md

 Soon I hope to document some of this along with hMailServer installation and configuration on my blog: blog.xarta.co.uk

-Xarta.json as of 8th Apr 2017 with passwords removed:
+Xarta.json as of 19th Apr 2017 with passwords removed:
+TODO: RE-WORK CODE TO ALLOW FOR %PROGRAMFILES% ETC.

 ```json
 {